PandemicPreventionInstitute/SHED/readme.md

 *BE SURE* that this path points correctly to the unpacked version of the SRA toolkit.
 The version of the SRA toolkit should be at least 2.11.2 to ensure that the required functionality is available.
-Packages managers like homebrew are currently installing versions below 2.11, necessitating manual install.
+Packages managers like Homebrew are currently installing versions below 2.11, necessitating manual install.

 Running this `export` command will work until the shell is closed, but to cause